Barbado da Terceira

 In This Article

-• Barbado da Terceira for Sale
+Barbado da Terceira History/Origin

 The Barbado da Terceira comes from the Azore Island.
-These dogs likely descended from dogs brought by settlers who arrived on the island as early as the 15th century.
+These purebred dogs likely descended from dogs brought by settlers who arrived on the island as early as the 15th century.
 Initially employed to manage wild cattle, they quickly proved their worth with their agility and knack for herding.

 In the past, the Barbado da Terceira was used in handling and driving cattle.
 As times changed, so did the role of Barbado da Terceira.
 While they continue to excel in traditional working roles, they’ve also found a place in modern households as companions and guard dogs.